CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

-It should be noted that because of HDF5's parallel and compression capability as well as its support, the CGNS Steering Committee has made the decision to slowly transition (beginning in 2005) to HDF5 as the official data storage mechanism.
+It should be noted that because of HDF5's parallel and compression capability as well as its support, the CGNS Steering Committee has decided to slowly transition (beginning in 2005) to HDF5 as the official data storage mechanism.
 However, ADF will continue to be available for use, with the CGNS mid-level library capable of (1) using either format and (2) translating back and forth between the